Bullying at work

 • Excessive monitoring of work

-• Withholding information needed for the person to do their job properly
+• Withholding information needed to do the job properly

 • Blaming a person for things beyond their control